-If the allegation concerns the Headteacher then the Trust Lead and Chair of the Trust must be informed.
+If the allegation concerns the Headteacher then the CEO and Chair of the Trust must be informed.

-In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors) the school must not act alone and must seek advice and make a referral where necessary.
+In all situations regarding an allegation of abuse against a member of staff (including supply staff/volunteers/governors/contractors) the school must not act alone and must seek advice and make a referral where necessary.

-In such circumstances the Headteacher, DSL or Chair of Trust (if the allegation is against the Headteacher) will contact the LADO for advice
+In such circumstances our Headteacher, or Chair of Governors (if the allegation is against the Headteacher) will contact the LADO for advice